 Even though it’s impossible to remember all the information you studied at school, research has found effective ways and techniques for achieving meaningful learning.
 In this case, thinking about thinking, or using metacognitive strategies or metacognitive processes, is helpful.
-This concept has also been referred to as “meta-reasoning” because this process involves goal-setting, monitoring, self-regulation and controlling reasoning, problem-solving and decision-making.
+This concept has also been referred to as “meta-reasoning” because this process involves goal-setting, updating, monitoring, self-regulation and controlling reasoning, problem-solving and decision-making.
 In other words, thinking about how you’re learning, its effectiveness and what’s the best strategy to use next.

 Furthermore, metacognition involves two important dimensions: metacognitive knowledge or reflection and metacognitive self-regulation.